 Hot gases containing SO_3 exit the catalytic bed reactor and - after transferring heat - enter absorption towers, where SO_3 exothermically reacts with water present on concentrated H_2SO_4 solution.

-SO_3 absorption produces a considerable amount of fine mist.
-Which can severely damage downstream equipment and piping.
-Therefore, this mist must be eliminated, and the most suitable product is a FiberBed®, which can be seen at Figure 8.
+SO3 absorption produces a considerable amount of fine mist, which can severely damage downstream equipment and piping.
+Therefore, this mist must be eliminated, using a product such as a FiberBed® (Figure 7).